 Senior Lecturer/Associate Professor at Department of Cultural Anthropology and Ethnology, Cultural Anthropology; Employees

 Ph.D. and Senior lecturer in Cultural Anthropology.
-Director of Studies at the Advanced Level in Cultural Anthropology and Ethnology.
+Director of Studies at the Advanced and Research Level in Cultural Anthropology and Ethnology.

 In my research I have mainly been interested in issues concerning identity, power and social change.
 I have studied the Latin American democratization process with a focus on the relation between state and indigenous peoples, poverty, inequality and the intersections of gender, class and ethnicity.
 I am also interested in the anthropology of development and urban anthropology.
 My regional focus is the Andean region, mainly Bolivia and Peru.

 Since 2019 I am working on a project I call Social inequality, Spatialized Cultural Transformations and Life Trajectories.
 A Re-study of La Paz’s urban outskirts.
 During three months I re-visited the place where I did my fieldwork for the dissertation to see what has happened after 20 years in terms of social in/equality.

 Within the interdisciplinary research node The good city – Urbanism and social change, where I was a research leader 2012-2015, we analyzed the conditions, forms, messages and meanings of cities in time and space.
 Together with master students we studied social and cultural processes of change in three European cities taking methods, and the concepts of space and place, and heritage as a point of departure, see http://www.histfilfak.uu.se/Godastaden/

 During the period 2006-2012 I worked with a research project on the multicultural project and its consequences in Bolivia.
 The project focused on the question of under what circumstances the aims of multiculturalism are compatible with the aims of gender equality.